 Sis does the books.
 You won't see her out in the fields.
-She decided long ago, that that wasn't the life for her.
+She decided long ago, that it wasn't the life for her.
 For many years, it was just me and Dad out in the fields, producing food.
-Mom and Dad would "put up" a LOT of canned food for the pantry each year.
+Mom and Dad "put up" a LOT of canned food for the pantry each year.
 Which meant stringing and snapping lots and lots of beans.
 Probably explains why Sis encouraged [insisted] that her children have no interest in farming.
-In spite of her efforts, Dad did manage to teach his grandson to drive a tractor.
-My niece, Ashley, tried - and succeeded in growing a potted tomato.
-(Alas, a one time experiment.
-Perhaps I should have given her another plant, each year.)
+In spite of her efforts, Dad did manage to teach his grandson [Thomas] to drive a tractor.
+My niece, tried - and succeeded in growing a potted tomato.
+(Alas, a one time experiment.)
 Ashley has chosen to be an RN - and good for her.
-My brother's son, Glenn, chose to follow in his parents footsteps and become a police officer, and were are all proud of his choice.
+My brother's son, [Glenn] chose to follow in his parents footsteps and become a police officer, and we're are all proud of his choice.
 [Perhaps when the kids get older, they'll want to retire to the "slower pace" of a family farm....here's hoping.]

-When my brother started nearing retirement, he decided to get back involved in the farm.
+When my brother retired, he decided to get back involved in the farm.
 He'd already gotten a degree from a Diesel Mechanics school outside of Nashville.
 So, he's the mechanic in the family.
 [I break it, he fixes it.]
-But he prefers to be a sit-down farmer,..sitting down, on his tractor and combine.
+He prefers to be a sit-down farmer,..sitting, on his tractor and combine.
 He grows grain: oats, wheat, soybeans.
 None of which ever see a lick of pesticides or herbicides.
 Oh, he uses conventional fertilizer; just doesn't choose to spray any chemicals on his crops.
 I'm of a similar mindset.
-Been growing a great many of my crops organically for over 20+ years.
+Been growing garden crops organically for over 20+ years.
 I like being able to eat something straight out of the garden w/no fear of being poisoned.
-Unlike my brother, I do the produce side of the farming: vegetables and fruits.
-I'm the one you'll see at the local farmer's market or here, on the farm, handing out CSA boxes.
+Unlike my brother, I grow annual vegetables and fruits on about three acres. which I sell at local farmer's market or here, on the farm.

 This is a working farm and our home - [for insurance reasons & now covid-19 ] we don't accept visitors to our property without an appointment.